danimtz/VeistEngine/README.md

 # VeistEngine
-Veist is a vulkan rendering engine written with the objective of learning how the basics of the graphics API.
+Veist is a vulkan rendering engine written with the objective of learning how the basics of the graphics API and game engines.
 Currently a work in progress, it has several features already such as a working proof of concept editor, a rendergraph system to easily setup the rendering architecture and automatically handle and manage device resources.
 Simple deferred and forward rendering have been implemented, with clustered/forward+ to be implemented soon on the renderer side.
 The engine and editor themselves are also a work in progress.